 What to Do If Your EB-2 Visa Application is Denied

 Whether you have already received a denial letter or you are still processing your application, the good news is that your EB-2 visa denial doesn’t necessarily mean the end of the process.
-There are certain provisions which you can explore to get a favorable decision.
+There are certain provisions that you can explore to get a favorable decision.
 However, it is best that you involve an experienced immigration attorney when doing this.
 You need an expert to help you argue your case as to why you deserve a favorable decision.
 The following are some of the available routes to take after a denial:

 File a Motion